7 Words You Should Never Say in Lean Six Sigma

 7. End of Month Goal

 2. Tweaking – Many business processes involve one or more steps in which employees spend time ‘tweaking things’ in order to achieve some outcome.
-This may be seen as a positive trait, but is really a form of tampering.
+This may be seen as a good thing to do, but is really a form of tampering.
 Studies have shown that by eliminating tampering the level of process variation can be reduced by up to 50%.
-In other words, just by getting rid of tampering you can make business processes more consistent.
+In other words, just by getting rid of tampering you can improve the consistency of business processes.
 How to do this?
-Here are some Lean tools which are great for eliminating tampering: mistake proofing, checklists, visual management and standard work.
+Here are some great Lean tools for eliminating tampering: mistake proofing, checklists, visual management and standard work.

 3. Expediting – Does your company offer expediting as a special service for customers?
 The problem with this approach is that when one customer order is expedited then all of the other orders end up waiting.
 And what if multiple customers want their orders expedited at the same time?
 Suddenly every job is a ‘hot job!’
 Expediting causes a lot of wasteful activity as different expediters fight for resources.
-In an LSS environment an overarching goal is to reduce process lead time (PLT) for all jobs.
+An overarching goal at all Lean Six Sigma companies is to reduce process lead time (PLT) for all jobs, thus eliminating the need for expediting.
+One TMAC customer that did this was a laboratory at hospital.
+They used lean to greatly shorten the turnaround time for medical tests.
 The basics of reducing PLT involve either reducing work-in-process (WIP) or increasing capacity.
-Many Lean tools help accomplish this.

 4. Pushing – Have you ever heard a co-worker say ‘Let’s push this job through?’
 In a LSS environment a push occurs anytime one process step produces at a rate faster than the next step.
 This is true whether the next step is the paying customer or an internal operation.
 Pushing results in two of the eight wastes of Lean: overproduction and inventory.
 As WIP levels go up, process lead times also go up – as do quality problems.
 And on-time delivery tends to go down.
 One key to overcoming a push mentality is to educate employees on systems thinking.
 Managers and front-line staff must both understand the goal is to optimize the system – as opposed to any one step in the system.

 5. Batching – Batching often occurs due to a focus on operational efficiency.
 The traditional mindset is to increase the efficiency of a specific activity by keeping WIP high at that step.
-Again, this mentality is often due to a management goal to optimize a single process step, instead of the overall system.
+Again, this mentality is often due to a management goal to optimize a single process step (or department), instead of the overall system.
 Sometimes batching is done as a matter of convenience.
-One of my customers would batch their incoming customer orders at a small call center before handing them off to the next step in order entry when they had their lunch break.
-The ultimate goal in Lean is one-piece flow, and this is true whether the process is producing lawn mowers or purchase orders.
+One of my customers would batch their incoming customer orders in sales before handing them off to order entry.
+The batch was handed over when sales took their lunch break.
+The ultimate goal in Lean is one-piece flow, and this is true whether the process is producing lawn mowers or customer orders.

 More about Russ Aikman: